gbgabiola/progress/README.md

 ## 2018

 My goals are to
-* to focus and be proficient with Python and JavaScript
+* focus and be proficient with Python and JavaScript
 * learning while building useful projects
 * increase my confidence and join the network of communications
 * learn more by contributing to an open source project